Halophilus/ImGuiUtils/README.md

 # ImGuiUtils

-A comprehensive C++ utility library for Dear ImGui that simplifies common rendering, positioning, color manipulation, and texture loading tasks.
-There are probably better means of generating this functionality in vanilla ImGui, but I generated these tools while working on a series of ImGui projects and they've proven consistently useful when you're trying to accomplish very specific formatting.
-I was able to make some pretty good looking applications this way.
+A C++ utility library for Dear ImGui that simplifies common rendering, positioning, color manipulation, and texture loading tasks.
 ## Overview

 ImGuiUtils is a collection of procedural helper functions organized into distinct namespaces that streamline ImGui development.
 The library provides high-level abstractions for drawing operations, color interpolation, object positioning, texture management, and vector mathematics.